-Creamed Peas and Potatoes are a classic side dish that is absolutely delish!
-Super creamy and full of flavor it’s a side dish that is hearty and comforting!
+Creamed peas and potatoes are a classic side dish that is absolutely delish!
+Super creamy and full of flavor, it’s a side dish that is both hearty and comforting!

 Creamed peas and potatoes is a side dish made popular back when everyone had gardens and the peas and baby potatoes were ready at the same time.
-It is a dish that was often made in the springtime.
-I remember having these creamed peas and potatoes growing up as a kid and I loved it.
+It’s a dish that was often made in the springtime.
+I remember having these creamed peas and potatoes growing up as a kid and I loved it!
 There is something so comforting and hearty about these peas and potatoes.
-Now it’s a side dish my whole family loves and I know you will too!
+Now it’s a comfort food my whole family loves and I know you will too!

-Basic ingredients combine for a delightful side dish that could be the most popular dish on the table.
+Basic ingredients combine for a delightful side that might just be the most popular dish on the table.
 You can find measurements for each of the ingredients in the recipe card below!

-- Red Potatoes: Baby red potatoes work really well or cut up larger reds.
+- Red Potatoes: Baby red potatoes work really well or you can cut up larger reds.

 - Butter: Do not substitute out, this is the foundation for the roux.